wedding season

 The couple who has it all probably hasn’t done it all, so what better way to treat the newlyweds than with scavenger hunts, cooking classes, and tarot readings.
 “Experiential gifts are great, whether it’s an Airbnb gift card, certificate for a local date night, at-home meal-delivery service, or something else they can do together,” Forrest shares.

 Yes, towels make for a great wedding gift.
-Forrest wants us to remember that “giving a wedding gift is not just about giving the couple things they don’t already have, it’s also about upgrades to help them start off their newlywed life together.”
+But Forrest says it’s important to remember that “giving a wedding gift is not just about giving the couple things they don’t already have, it’s also about [gifting] upgrades to help them start off their newlywed life together.”
 We’re sure they don’t have these Missoni towels in a timeless zigzag pattern.

 This ceramic soy-sauce dispenser is an elegant replacement for the store-bought bottle.
 And it lets them keep the condiment at the center of their kitchen table, next to the salt and pepper shakers.